 For the year ended December 31, 2023, our workers' compensation services, employer services, and consumer health services represented approximately 44%, 54%, and 2%, respectively, of our VPD volume.
 For the year ended December 31, 2023, our workers' compensation services, employer services, and consumer health services represented approximately 64%, 34%, and 2%, respectively, of visit-related revenue in our Occupational Health Centers segment.
+For the year ended December 31, 2023, less than approximately 1% of our visit-related revenue in our Occupational Health Centers segment was attributable to government payor reimbursement.

-We partner with approximately 200,000 employers, including approximately 85% of the Fortune 500, as of December 31, 2023.
+We partner with approximately 200,000 employers, including 100% of the Fortune 100 and approximately 95% of the Fortune 500, as of December 31, 2023.
 Since 2015, we have supported the treatment of approximately 6 million occupational injuries.
 We currently estimate that we supported the treatment of one in every five workplace injuries in the United States for the year ended December 31, 2022 (based on the latest data from the U.S. Bureau of Labor Statistics).
-In the United States, 60% of employer locations are within approximately 12 miles of one of our occupational health centers, as of December 31, 2023.
+In the United States, 65% of employer locations are within approximately 12 miles of one of our occupational health centers and we have occupational health centers in over 80 of the 100 largest Metropolitan Statistical Areas, as of December 31, 2023.
 Our services are used by employers across industries, including transportation, distribution and warehousing, manufacturing, construction, healthcare, and municipal government services, among many others.
 Utilization is driven by occupations that have historically posed a higher-than-average risk of workplace injury and illness.

 We retain and expand existing relationships and attract new employers through demonstrated performance of clinical outcomes and patient satisfaction.
 We believe our success is substantially due to the structures and processes that we have developed with the aim of delivering consistent and high-quality care, which we believe creates a key competitive advantage for us.
+See "Business - Workers' Compensation Services - Injury Care".
 Guided by our mission to improve the health of America's workforce, we provide care that supports the delivery of improved health outcomes, reduced employees' days away from work, and lower workers' compensation costs.